src-d/blog/content/post/codesent.md

 [3](https://github.com/golang/go/blob/46e392e01c630dee41a67e01223b538aae9dc9b5/usr/austin/ogle/vars.go#L42),
 [4](https://github.com/golang/go/blob/84ef97b59c89b7d9fdc04a1a8a438cd3257bf521/src/pkg/strconv/strconv_test.go#L21).

-The last one is actually written by Brad who talked a few minutes ago hehe.
+The last one is actually written by Brad who gave the Gophercon talk right before me hehe.
 In this case the model must have caught word "better".

 Finally, here are the positive comments in Keras, the deep learning framework I used to train